mikemwai/localbiz/README.md

-# localbiz1
+# Localbiz

-A new Flutter project.
+Localbiz is a mobile and web application that is designed to help small business gain visibilty and users to access small businesses near their location.

 ## Project summary

-Localbiz is a mobile and web application that is designed to help small business gain visibilty and users to access small businesses near their location.
+Our project intergrated the use of powerful APIs like Google maps API and Daraja API to provide small business owners a platform to improve their businesses and have an easy payment method while also allowing customers to locate businesses near them.

 A few resources to get you started if this is your first Flutter project: